MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-values-in-data-tips-in-the-code-editor.md

 ![Pin a DataTip](../debugger/media/dbg-tips-data-tips-pinned.png "Pin a DataTip")

-You can move a pinned DataTip by dragging it in the code window.
+You can move a pinned DataTip by dragging it around the code window.

 >[!NOTE]
 >DataTips are always evaluated in the context where execution is suspended, not the cursor or DataTip location.
 If you hover over a variable in another function that has the same name as a variable in the current context, the value of the variable in the current context is displayed.